thesofakillers/Huffman-Coding/README.md

 To encode a file, please:

 1. Open a console window and navigate to a directory containing huffman.py and the plain text document file you wish to encode using the cd command
-2.  type `python huffman.py e filename.txt` where `filename.txt` is to be re-
-    placed by the name of the file you wish to encode.
+2.  type `python huffman.py e filename.txt` where `filename.txt` is to be replaced by the name of the file you wish to encode.

 A file `filename.hc` should appear in the same directory, ready for decoding